 Expressed entirely in the pictures, the pair end up going on a mythic journey which involves hills, the tops of trees, trains, a tunnel and eventually a boat.

 They end up under the sea.
-In a mythic structure, the battles increase in intensity, leading to a life-or-death situation.
+In a mythic structure, the big struggles increase in intensity, leading to a life-or-death situation.

-The battle of words does not increase in intensity — it remains the same.
+The big struggle of words does not increase in intensity — it remains the same.
 What happens in this picture book is that the situations get increasingly ridiculous.
 The ultimate in ridiculous is arguing under water.